Car Review

 The range is good though…

-That’s very true.
-The WLTP claim is 270 miles, which puts it well clear of the Skoda Elroq (230 miles) and R4 (250 miles), and matches the smaller battery versions of the EV3.
+Leapmotor claims up to 270 miles, which puts it well clear of the Skoda Elroq and R4, and matches the smaller battery versions of the EV3.

-On a test route that included mostly town and country roads plus a small amount of motorway, we saw 4.3 miles per kWh in good weather.
-Impressive efficiency.
+On a test route that included mostly town and country roads plus a small amount of motorway, we saw 4.3 mi/kWh in good weather.
+That dropped to 3.6mi/kWh in colder temperatures - still a half decent return.

 Is there anything else I need to know?